 Risk of Investing in Depositary Receipts.
 ADRs involve risk not experienced when investing directly in the equity securities of an issuer.
 Changes in foreign currency exchange rates affect the value of ADRs and, therefore, may affect the value of the Series portfolio, although the Series enters into the Currency Hedge Contract to seek to minimize the impact of fluctuations in the foreign currency exchange rate.
 Although the ADRs in which the Series invests will be listed on major U.S. exchanges, there can be no assurance that a market for these securities will be made or maintained or that any such market will be or remain liquid.
 There is also no guarantee that a financial institution will continue to sponsor a particular ADR.
 As a result, the Series may have difficulty selling securities, if it needs to do so, or selling them quickly and efficiently at the prices at which they have been valued.
+The depositary bank may not have physical custody of the underlying securities at all times and may charge fees for various services, including forwarding dividends and interest, and processing corporate actions.
+A Series would be expected to pay a share of the additional fees, which it would not pay if investing directly in the foreign securities.
 In addition, the underlying issuers of certain depositary receipts are under no obligation to distribute Shareholder communications or pass through any voting rights with respect to the deposited securities to the holders of such receipts.
 The Series may therefore receive less timely information or have less control than if it invested directly in the foreign issuer.